andersrorvikknowit/dabs-with-python-ws/README.md

 ## Exercise 9

 Create a branch.
-Call it feat/working_with_bundles
+Call it whatever you want, e.g. feat/working_with_bundles

 ## Exercise 10